Sdcrouse/beach-journal-backend/STRETCH_GOALS.md

 * In the controllers, add edge cases for when the data doesn't save (like sending back a 404 status and corresponding message).
 * Change a Journal Entry's date attribute into three: Day, month, and year - I may need a separate EntryDate model for that.
 And in that case, I could display all of the journal entries written on a specific date, if I wanted.
 * If I ever want to list the beaches belonging to a Location, I may want to include the location_id in the BeachSerializer.
 * Read over the config/database.yml file, and see what I can do (see also my Word document).
+PRIORITY #2!!!
+* PRIORITY #3: In the initializers/cors.rb file, be sure to restrict the websites that can view the data, to just my React frontend.
+This should be done before my app goes into production.